ninahonyango/Packet-Capture-Analysis/README.md

 ### Step 5: 🔍 Analyzing the PCAP File

-The goal in this step is to analyze the captured traffic in the saved `bruteForce.pcapng` file to identify suspicious behavior, brute-force login attempts, successful authentications, and potential post-exploitation activities such as file transfer - all captured during the simulated brute force.
+The goal in this step is to analyze the captured traffic in the saved `bruteForce.pcapng` file to identify suspicious behavior, brute-force login attempts, successful authentications, and potential post-exploitation activities such as file transfer.

 ---